aws-samples/sagemaker-ssh-helper/README.md

 *Note:* The SSH key specified as `IdentityFile` is automatically generated on your local machine every time when you run `sm-local-ssh-training` command from the step 8.

-While the `sm-local-ssh-training` script is running, you *may* connect with SSH to the specified local port (but it's not needed for PyCharm Debugger to work):
+While the `sm-local-ssh-training` script is running, you *may* connect with SSH to the specified local port (but it's not needed for PyCharm Debugger to work).
+Run on your local machine:

 ```shell
 ssh sagemaker-training